Tips to avoid refrigerator repair.

 That’s why you should regularly clean the gaskets to remove any residue that will prevent a tight seal between the door and refrigerator.
 You can use plain warm water mixed with a couple of drops of liquid dish soap to clean the gaskets, or a mild household cleaning product will also work.
 Avoid using alcohol-based products, since these could dry out the gasket and cause cracking.

 If the gasket is already cracked, or feels hard to the touch and will no longer “give” when pressed, you will probably need to replace the gasket.
-Replacement gaskets can be purchased from your local appliance dealer or service specialist or be quickly installed by SoBellas Home Services.
+Replacement gaskets can be purchased from your local appliance dealer or refrigerator repair service specialist or be quickly installed by SoBellas Home Services.

 Clean the Coils on the Back